-Course Course Name Credit Hours PHCL5700 Pharmacology I 3 ^a PHCL5100/7100 Principles of Experimental Therapeutics I 3 PHCL5200/7200 Principles of Experimental Therapeutics II 3 PHCL5770/7770 Current Topics in Toxicology I 1 PHCL6650/8650 Seminar in Experimental Therapeutics (Minimum 6 hours required) 2 PHCL5460/7460 Current Topics in Pharmacokinetics/Toxicokinetics 1 PHCL5440/7440 Current Topics in Interpretation of Pharmaceutical Data 1 PHCL6300/8300 Research Experience in Experimental Therapeutics $2-6^{b}$ PHCL8960 Ph.D.
-Dissertation Research in Experimental Therapeutic es 1-15 ^c MBC6190/8190 Advanced Medicinal Chemistry 4 MBC6 5 50/85 5 0 Biochemistry $4^{\rm d}$ INDI6 0 20/802 0 On Being a Scientist
+Course Course Name Credit Hours PHCL5700 Pharmacology I $3^{a}$ PHCL5100/7100 Principles of Experimental Therapeutics I 3 PHCL5200/7200 Principles of Experimental Therapeutics II 3 PHCL5770/7770 Current Topics in Toxicology I 1 b PHCL6650/8650 Seminar in Experimental Therapeutics (Minimum 6 hours required) 2 PHCL5460/7460 Current Topics in Pharmacokinetics/Toxicokinetics 1 ° PHCL5440/7440 Current Topics in Interpretation of Pharmaceutical Data .
+1 d PHCL6300/8300 Research Experience in Experimental Therapeutics 2-6 e PHCL8960 Ph.D.
+Dissertation Research in Experimental Therapeut ics 1-15 f MBC6190/8190 Advanced Medicinal Chemistry 4 OR PHCL5500/7500 From Experimental to Applied Therapeutics 4 INDI6020/8020 On Being a Scientist 1 bRequires PHCL4730 or PHCL5730 as pre-requisite or PHCL5730 as co-requisite.
+If PHCL-5730 taken by Masters' students admitted to the program with eligibility to take 7/8 level courses, the credit for this course will not count toward those required for the Ph.D. degree.

-^a Not required if this same course, or PHCL3700 or equivalent was taken previously.
-If taken by Masters' students admitted to the program, the credit will not count toward those required for the Ph.D. degree.
+&lt;sup>a Not required if this same course, or PHCL3700 or equivalent was taken previously.
+If taken by Masters' students admitted to the program with eligibility to take 7/8 level courses, the PHCL 5700credit will not count toward those required for the Ph.D. degree.